24 Astronomy Facts You Never Learned in School

 Courtesy NASA/Johns Hopkins University Applied Physics Laboratory/Southwest Research Institute

 Pluto was unceremoniously kicked off the team of full-sized planets we consider part of our solar system.
 (The rest of them are, of course, Mars, Venus, Earth, Mercury, Jupiter, Saturn, Uranus, and Neptune.)
 “The International Astronomical Union reclassified poor Pluto as a dwarf planet in 2006—a move that lots of people described as a demotion,” reports The Atlantic.
-Pluto is half the size of the United States and way smaller than any of the other planets sharing the same status in the solar system.
+Pluto is half the width of the United States and way smaller than any of the other planets sharing the same status in the solar system.
 Pluto being a planet is just one of many facts you learned in school that are no longer true.

 A long trip